 “It shall also be his [your Optician’s] duty to give the person whose sight he has tested, immediately following the test, either a signed, written prescription for an optical appliance or a signed, written statement that he does not need to wear or use an optical appliance”.
 Article 26 (2), Opticians Act 1989

-Where can I find my prescription?
+Where can I find my prescription details?

-What should be included in a contact lens prescription?
+What should a contact lens prescription include?

 |Power||The Power is the strength of near or far sight correction you require.
-This value will be positive (Long sighted), negative (Short sighted) or 0.00 (No power, may be written as ‘Plano’).|
+It may be positive (Long sighted), negative (Short sighted), or 0.00 (No power, may be written as “Plano”).|

 |Base Curve||This value represents the curvature of the back of the lens.
-Typical values for a contact lens are from 8.3 to 9.0 mm|
+Typical values range from 8.3 to 9.0 mm.|

 |Diameter||The Diameter corresponds to the width or size of the lens.
-Typical values for a contact lens are from 13.8 to 14.5 mm|
+Typical values range from 13.8 to 14.5 mm.|

-|Cylinder||The Cylinder value represents how much of an Astigmatism you have.
-The larger the number the greater the astigmatism.|
+|Cylinder||The Cylinder value indicates how much of an astigmatism you have.
+The larger the number, the greater the astigmatism.|

-|Axis||The Axis represents the angle along which the lens needs to correct the astigmatism.|
+|Axis||The Axis represents the angle along which the lens needs to correct your astigmatism.|

-|Extra Power||The Extra Power represents the added magnification required for close-up vision.|
+|Extra Power||The Extra Power represents the added magnification you require for close-up vision.|

-|Dominance||The Dominance tells you which eye caters for the farsightedness (D) and which eye caters for the nearsightedness (N).|
+|Dominance||The Dominance indicates which eye caters for farsightedness (D), and which eye caters for nearsightedness (N).|

-What does ‘Toric’ or ‘for Astigmatism’ mean?
+What does “Toric” or “for Astigmatism” mean?

 Why have I been prescribed a particular brand of contact lenses?

-What are Lenstore.co.uk’s terms and conditions?
+Where can I find Lenstore.co.uk’s terms and conditions?

 Who supplies Lenstore.co.uk with contact lenses and accessories?

-We source all our contact lenses directly from the four major manufacturers; ACUVUE, Bausch & Lomb, CibaVision and CooperVision.
-Our solutions and accessories are also sourced directly from these manufacturers, plus AMO and ALCON who are worldwide specialists in pharmaceutical accessories (Please note: links to the manufacturers websites will open in a new page).
+We source all our contact lenses directly from the five major manufacturers: ACUVUE, Bausch & Lomb, CIBA Vision / Alcon, CooperVision and Sauflon.
+We also buy our solutions and accessories directly from these manufacturers, as well as from AMO, a worldwide specialist in pharmaceutical accessories (Please note: links to the manufacturers’ websites will open in a new page).

 Glossary of Contact Lens Terms